simrie/inverted_indexing_nlp/README.md

 ### When the server starts...

-The application will start an Express server with Socket.io, and should automatically launch a browser window.
+The Node.js application will start an Express server with Socket.io, and should automatically launch a browser window that contains a page with an Angular.js app and Bootstrap styling.

+If it does not open automatically, it should be available at "localhost:3001".

 Search relevance has not been implemented at as of this writing.